fpom/hyena/README.md

 In [2]: system = System.from_json("examples/simple.json", "examples/simple.py")
 ```

-This system object has exactly the expected fields and nested structures as described in the class graph.
+This system object has exactly the expected fields and nested structures as described in the class graph (plus the extra fields that may have been provided in the JSON file or the Python template).
-It also has a property `state` that returns the current state, and a method `succ()` that computes the successor states of the current one.
+It also has a property `state` that returns the current state, and a method `succ()` that computes the successor states.

 ```ipython
 In [3]: system.state